MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/fin-graph/api/dynamics_create_paymentmethods.md

 ---

 # Create paymentMethods
-Create a paymentMethods in Dynamics 365 for Financials.
+Create a payment method object in Dynamics 365 for Financials.

 ## HTTP request
 ```